 History of Nikola Tesla Museum

-It is the only museum that preserves the original and personal legacy of this great scientist.
-It has the following extremely valuable collections:
+It is the only museum that preserves this great scientist's original and personal legacy.
+It has the following treasured collections:

 - 1.Over 160,000 original documents